Evaluation Results

 classmethod

-Retrieve the axes associated with a specific field.
+Return the axes metadata associated with a specific field.

-arrays, contain metadata that describes the meaning of each
+arrays include metadata that describes the meaning of each dimension in

-dimension in the array.
-This method retrieves the axes of a field within
+the array.
+This method retrieves the axes metadata for a field and

 Parameters: